johnh865/AFR_Bylaws/Bylaws.md

 5 Officers and Staff
 ============
-Staff may be hired and officers may be elected through the voting procedure.
+Staff may be hired/fired, and officers may be elected, through the voting procedure.
 Any member of the organization is eligible to hold any office.
 All staff shall be members of the organization.

 6 Committees